mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 {{"demo": "ServerInteraction.js"}}

 :::info
-Most of the pickers have an `onAccept` props.
+Most of the pickers have an `onAccept` prop.
-This props does concern views, and not fields.
+This prop does concern only views and not fields.

-It will be called only if user presses the "accept" button, or if they finish the selection and the view is closing.
+It will be called only if the user presses the "accept" button, or if they finish the selection and the view is closing.
 :::

 ## TypeScript